Using the Device Manager Page

 2. In the Select Action drop-down list, select one of the following actions:

 • Delete Selected Devices.
-Deletes all selected devices from SL1.
+Deletes all selected devices from Skylar One.
 Tickets associated with the device are unlinked from the device, but are not deleted.

 • Modify by Template.
 Displays the Applying Template to Device page, where you can apply the settings in a device templates to all selected devices.
 You can also make one-time changes to the template, that will be applied only to the selected devices.